Its creepy reversal of the Superman story is clever, but Brightburn shows the superhero genre has always had a dark side. SPOILERS.

 What is Brightburn about?

 Tori and Kyle Breyer desperately want a baby.
-They get their wish when an alien craft crashes near their home in Brightburn, Kansas.
+They get their wish when an alien spacecraft crashes near their home in Brightburn, Kansas.
 The Breyers adopt and raise the pod’s infant passenger as their own.
 But as Brandon grows up it becomes clear he has superhuman abilities – and murder in mind.

 How does Brightburn flip this?
 Firstly, there’s no backstory of escape.
-There’s no threatened planet, and no parents flinging a baby into outer space.
+There’s no dying planet, and no parents flinging a baby into outer space.
 Instead, an object comes hurtling out of the sky over Kansas, but it has no provenance – and no assumed framework of goodness.

 When the adopted Brandon Breyer (Jackson A. Dunn) discovers his powers, he dedicates himself to conquering the world – as instructed by the demonic voices coming from the buried pod.
 His story instead has parallels a-plenty to the original villain: Satan.